gregology/gregology.github.io/_posts/2006-10-03-ive-got-a-blog.md

 categories:
   - Uncategorized
 ---
-It&#8217;s about time but now I&#8217;ve got a Blog to keep you all up to date with everything that is going in the world of Greg.
+It's about time but now I've got a Blog to keep you all up to date with everything that is going in the world of Greg.
 YAY!